 In Call of Duty: Warzone, cash is king.
-But the best and most efficient use of perks is an essential ingredient if you plan on being extracted from Verdansk in the endgame!
+But the best and most efficient use of perks is an essential ingredient in Verdansk.

-Call of Duty: Warzone has revolutionized the battle royale genre with its fresh take on respawning, in-game economy system and its use of custom loadouts.
+Call of Duty: Warzone has revolutionized the battle royale genre with its fresh take on respawning, in-game economy system, and custom loadouts.

-It is the latter which has proved integral to player’s success, with plenty racking up stacks of cash to purchase their desired loadout in the shortest time frame possible.
+It is the latter that has proved integral to player’s success.
+People are racking up stacks of cash fast to purchase their desired loadout.

-Every time you invest $8,500 in a custom loadout, you equip your player with three perks — so why not make the most of each available perk?
-Here’s how each perk weights up against each other to help you decide which perk best suits your playstyle.
+Previously, players would invest $8,500 in a custom loadout, and their player with three perks.
+However, players now have to pay a higher premium of $10,000 whenever they create their own loadout — so why not make the most of each available perk?
+Here’s how each one weighs up against each other to help you decide which perk best suits your playstyle.

 Perk 1 slot